 What causes kidney disease?

 Your kidneys filter and remove waste and water from your bloodstream.
-The two most common causes of kidney disease are diabetes and high blood pressure as they damage parts of your kidneys.
+The 2 most common causes of kidney disease are diabetes and high blood pressure as they damage parts of your kidneys.

 When your blood sugar is raised, it causes damage to many blood vessels in your body, including the blood vessels in your kidneys.
 About 1 in 3 people with diabetes will end up with some kidney damage.
 Diabetic kidney disease is also called diabetic nephropathy.